pixee/codemodder-java/codemodder-community-codemods/src/main/resources/io/codemodder/codemods/MoveSwitchDefaultCaseLastCodemod/description.md

 If code is hard to read, it is by definition hard to reason about during review and during coding in that area later.
 Not being able to quickly and effectively reason about code will lead to bugs, including security vulnerabilities.

 The `default` case is usually last.
-Being further up may cause confusion about how the code will flow as is shown in the example below, which will unfortunately :
+Being further up may cause confusion about how the code will flow as is shown in the example below, which will perhaps unexpected grant access when there shouldn't be:

 ```java
   switch (accessLevel) {